Saipavan-Mekala/Fast-Food-Sales-Dashboard-using-Excel/README.md

-# Customer-and-Revenue-Trends-Dashboard
+# Fast Food Sales Dashboard using Excel
-This repository contains files for a customer and revenue trends dashboard created in Excel, utilizing tools such as Power Query, Pivot Tables, and visualizations like Pivot Charts and Slicers.
+This repository contains files for a Fast Food Sales Dashboard created in Excel, utilizing tools such as Power Query, PivotTables, and visualizations like PivotCharts and Slicers.